-- Setting of learning targets - Contributing to their IEPs and being involved in the review - Contributing to informal and formal assessments of their needs - Contributing to the annual review.
+- Identifying learning outcomes - Contributing to their IEPs and being involved in the review - Contributing to informal and formal assessments of their needs - Contributing to the annual review

 The Code of Practice 2015 outlines how children should be included in assessments and decision making.
-The school should:

-- Provide clear, accurate information about the child's special educational needs and explain the purpose of any assessment, individual education plan or any intervention. - Help the pupil to understand the agreed outcomes of any intervention and how they can be a partner in working towards the goals.
-Pupils who play an active part in assessment and in developing and monitoring agreed targets will also have greater self-esteem and feel confident that they are making progress. - Explain clearly what additional support or assessment arrangements are being made and how the pupil can contribute to them. - Consult pupils who need individual support (whether through equipment or adult support) to ensure that such support is provided in a timely and sensitive way and enables them to fully participate in learning. - Recognise the potential stress of assessments and review arrangements and do their best to ensure that the pupil understands the role and contribution of any other professionals e.g. educational psychology service, child health services, who may be involved.
+- Provide clear, accurate information about the child's Special Educational Needs and explain the purpose of any assessment, individual education plan or any intervention. - Help the pupil to understand the agreed outcomes of any intervention and how they can be a partner in working towards the goals.
+Pupils who play an active part in assessment and in developing and monitoring agreed targets will also have greater self- esteem and feel confident that they are making progress. - Explain clearly what additional support or assessment arrangements are being made and how the pupil can contribute to them. - Consult pupils who need individual support (whether through equipment or adult support) to ensure that such support is provided in a timely and sensitive way and enables them to fully participate in learning. - Recognise the potential stress of assessments and review arrangements and do their best to ensure that the pupil understands the role and contribution of any other professionals e.g. Educational Psychology Service, Child Health Services, who may be involved.